Cornus

 Cornus mas ( Cornelian Cherry )

 Native from central & southern Europe to western Asia, the Cornelian Cherry is a moderate growing, small sturdy tree reaching up to 25 feet.
 The largest on record is 60 x 40 feet with a diameter up to 4 feet.
 Some records include: 10 years - 23 feet; fastest growth rate - 4 feet.
-Moderately long-lived, it can persist up to 200 years.
+Moderately long-lived, it can persist up to 200 years or more.
+A tree in Italy has reached 830 years of age.

 The short-stalked, deeply-veined, pointed, oval leaves are up to 5 x 3.5 inches in size.
 They are deep green during summer turning to red-purple in fall.